How Instruction and Reasoning Data shape Post-Training: Data Quality through the Lens of Layer-wise Gradients: Introduction

 We developed several novel metrics measuring the spectral properties of gradients revealed by Singular Value Decomposition (SVD) (\textbf{SVD-based Metrics}) and Gradient \textbf{Similarity-based Metrics}, which are applied to the projection layers for Query, Key, Value, and Output in transformer architectures \citep{NIPS2017_3f5ee243}: (1) \textit{Nuclear Norm} measures the magnitude of the gradient, indicating the amount of changes and efforts required for post-training.
 (2) \textit{Effective Rank} \citep{roy2007effective} captures the dimensionality of the gradient, indicating the diversity of the gradient directions.
 (3) \textit{Same-layer Similarity} measures the alignment between gradients of different projections within the same layer.
 (4) \textit{Adjacent-layer Similarity} measures the alignment of gradients between consecutive layers. \looseness-1

-\textbf{\textit{Main Contributions:}} \footnote{All the gradient statistics within our experimental scope will be released in our GitHub repository.
-At the sample level, the instruction-response pair and the corresponding loss value are included. \textbf{For SVD-based metrics}, the mean, maximum, and minimum values, the Frobenius norm, and \textbf{\textit{Complete Singular Values}} of each gradient matrix are included. \textbf{For Similarity-based metrics} the similarities of each gradient matrix of adjacent layers and same layers are included.
-We hope these gradient statistics can contribute to the community's understanding of the gradient behaviors for different settings. } In this study, we present a spectral analysis of layer-wise gradients in modern LLMs when finetuned on datasets of varying quality, namely high-quality, low-quality, instruction-following, and reasoning data.
+\textbf{\textit{Main Contributions:}} In this study, we present a spectral analysis of layer-wise gradients in modern LLMs when finetuned on datasets of varying quality, namely high-quality, low-quality, instruction-following, and reasoning data.
 For the broad applicability of our conclusions, we conduct empirical investigations across diverse pretrained LLMs from multiple model families and on different datasets.
 Various automatic data evaluation metrics are used to split the data into low/high-quality partitions, and advanced reasoning data are also included for comparison. \textbf{Notably, we are the first to unify the effects of different data quality metrics and compare the instruction vs. reasoning data through the lens of layer-wise gradients. } Unlike existing work that focuses primarily on the gradient magnitude, we incorporate both SVD-based and similarity-based metrics, offering a more comprehensive analysis.
 These findings reveal previously overlooked gradient patterns and provide insights into enhancing the stability and efficiency of data synthesis and LLM training. \looseness-1